runtimeverification/verified-smart-contracts/deposit/bytecode-verification/deposit-spec.ini.md

 Specifically, the addition overflow may happen when decoding the offsets (`*_OFFSET`).
 Also, the decoded offsets may be larger than the size of calldata, leading to out-of-bounds access, although the out-of-bounds access to calldata simply returns zero bytes.
 We note that the Solidity-compiled bytecode contains more runtime checks to avoid aforementioned behaviors.
-Currently, the deposit contract relies on the checksum (`deposit_data_root`) to finally reject ill-formed calldata.
+Currently, the deposit contract relies on the checksum (`deposit_data_root`) to finally reject such ill-formed calldata.
-We have not yet found any attack that can exploit this behavior in the presence of the checksum.
+We have not yet found any attack that can exploit this behavior especially in the presence of the checksum.

 The deposit data root `NODE` is computed as follows:
 ```